 While those are the basic mechanics, there’s more to flipping and pitching.
-Fine tune your technique, lure choices and presentations, and you can make these two bass-catching presentations even more productive.
-Here are 10 ways to do just that.
+Fine-tune your technique, lure choices, and presentations; you can make these two bass-catching presentations even more productive.
+Here are ten ways to do just that.

 Lure weight is often thought of in relation to lure size — heavier ones are larger — or bass activity — a lighter one will draw strikes from wary bass swimming in clear water.
 But heavier lures can make your flips and pitches more accurate.

 As a general rule, use the heaviest lure you can.
 Going from a 3/8-ounce to a ½-ounce jig won’t add much bulk to your bait, but it will add accuracy to your pitches and flips.
-That’s because the additional weight will load your rod more and follow a straighter trajectory.
-If you are fishing overhanging trees, for example, it will push through branches to reach hidden spots.
+The additional weight will load your rod more and follow a straighter trajectory.
+If you are fishing overhanging trees, it will push through branches to reach hidden spots.
 The same principle goes for bullet weights on your Texas rigs.

 If you’re worried that that extra weight will cause your lure to sink too quickly for wary bass, slow its fall by using a slightly larger soft-plastic lure or bulkier jig trailer.
 A thicker skirt will slow a jig’s fall, too.

-Line is an important part of your flipping and pitching gear.
-You want one stout enough to extract big bass from heavy cover, yet subtle enough to flow freely from the reel, allowing your lure to go farther.
+The line is an essential part of your flipping and pitching gear.
+You want one stout enough to extract big bass from heavy cover yet subtle enough to flow freely from the reel, allowing your lure to go farther.
 Braided line has both traits.

-Braid does have one downfall, which actually may be only in our minds.
+Braid has one downfall, which may be only in our minds.
 It’s more visible underwater than either fluorocarbon or monofilament.
 How much that influences a bass is debated.
 Aquatic vegetation stems can camouflage it.
-If you’re worried about its visibility around brush, wood or docks, there are a couple things you can do.
-Use a black or dark green permanent marker to color 3 or 4 feet of line directly above your lure, either completely or sections.
+If you’re worried about its visibility around brush, wood, or docks, you can do a couple of things.
+Use a black or dark green permanent marker to color 3 or 4 feet of line directly above your lure, either entirely or in sections.
 You also can use an 18- to 24-inch monofilament or fluorocarbon leader.
 Attach it to your braid with a double uni or Alberto knot.

 Flipping rods have always been seen as bass fishing’s equivalent of a pool cue.
 They’re supposed to be stiff from tip to handle.
 That’s great for pulling a hooked bass from heavy cover, but it’s not the best for accurately flipping or pitching a lure to where it needs to go.

-The key to getting the most distance and accuracy on a pitch or flip is proper loading of the rod’s blank.
+Proper loading the rod's blank is the key to getting the most distance and accuracy on a pitch or flip.
 When you move the rod back, you want the lure’s weight to pull on the top quarter or third of the rod and then use that stored energy on the forward swing to help launch it.
 You’ll find that in some heavy-action rods and most medium-heavy actions.

 There’s an easy way to find a rod with this action.
-Gently set the tip of the rod on the floor and apply downward pressure on the handle.
+Gently set the rod tip on the floor and apply downward pressure on the handle.

-Pitching and flipping are some of the best techniques for fishing fast slowly.
-That’s a contradiction of terms, but when bass are spread out and want a slow presentation, it makes sense.
-In order to make it work, you have to make up time so your lure can spend more of it in the water.
+Pitching and flipping are some of the best techniques for fast fishing slowly.
+That’s a contradiction of terms, but it makes sense when bass are spread out and want a slow presentation.
+To make it work, you must make up time, so your lure can spend more of it in the water.
 A faster reel is the easiest way to do that.

 If you switch from a 6:1 to a 7:1 gear ratio, you’ll retrieve more line faster, cutting the time you spend cranking after each flip or pitch.
-Do this all day with the faster reel, and you’ll tally more presentations.
-To help keep your reel speedy, make sure the spool is full of line.
-That gives it a larger diameter, which means more line is picked up per revolution.
+Do this with the faster reel all day, and you’ll tally more presentations.
+To help keep your reel speedy, ensure the spool is full of line.
+That gives it a larger diameter, meaning more lines is picked up per revolution.

 Fast reels offer one more benefit.
 Sometimes bass will grab your flipped or pitched lure the instant it hits the water.
-When one does, just a half spin of the handle will engage the reel and draw your line tight, so you can hammer the hook home.
+When one does, just a half spin of the handle will engage the reel and draw your line tight so that you can hammer the hook home.

-There’s one more way to be ready for quick strikes: If you’re right handed, learn to cast with your left hand or switch to left-handed reels.
+One more way to be ready for quick strikes: If you’re right-handed, learn to cast with your left hand or switch to left-handed reels.
 Both will take some practice to master.
 But when you do, you won’t be moving the rod from one hand to the other after each pitch or flip.